Boity Thulo Flaunts Toned Abs & Thick Thighs In Vibrant African-Print Swimsuit

 Boity Thulo showed off her incredible figure in her latest Instagram share.
 The South African celeb has been delivering some stunning updates on her social media feed lately.
-Last month, the TV personality flashed her voluptuous figure while wearing hot pants in a smoking hot video clip.
+Last month, the TV personality flashed her voluptuous figure while wearing hot pants in a smoking-hot video clip.

-Today, the rapper flaunted her curves in an African-print two-piece swimming costume.
-The vibrant colors of the skintight swimwear complemented her sun-kissed complexion, and she looked radiant in the set.
+On Thursday, the rapper flaunted her curves in an African-print two-piece swimming costume.
+The vibrant colors of the skintight swimwear complemented her sun-kissed complexion, and she looked radiant.

 Boity took to the outdoors for the photoshoot.
 She modeled the swimwear in a lush garden filled with blue and pink hydrangeas, shrubs, and trees.
 The plants provided a tranquil backdrop as she put her flawless physique on display.